For more information, visit the Temple Covid Settlement website.

-In Spring 2020, main campus was nearly desserted after Temple announced on March 16th that it was sending more than 37,000 students home and switching to virtual learning.
+In Spring 2020, main campus was nearly deserted after Temple announced on March 16th that it was sending more than 37,000 students home and switching to virtual learning.

-Some of these students felt like they werent receiving the full value of their college tuition which led to two lawsuuits against the University.
+Some students felt like they weren’t receiving the full value of their college tuition which led to two lawsuuits against the University.
 Despite the settlement, former student Vincent Tulli considers the lawsuits to be unreasonable.

 If students chose to decline this cash award they could choose from Temple football tickets, an alumni recreation pass, or a Temple course.